 From April 2018 to June 2019.

-After only eight months the lake is now full, thanks to the old clay field drains helping to fill it up.
+After only eight months the pond is now full, thanks to the old clay field drains helping to fill it up.
 It will take time to clear and for the edges to fill with plantlife, but it’s a start.

 Three years later and the wildflower meadow is taking shape, with successful growth of native seeds that we planted the previous autumn.